Add Applications to Password Safe

-- Create a new access policy and schedule or edit an existing access policy and schedule and enable the Application policy type for the schedule, and save the access policy.
+- Create a new access policy and schedule or edit an existing access policy and schedule.
+Within the schedule settings, enable Application, under Policy Types, and save the access policy.

 For more information on creating and editing access policies and schedules, please see Configure Password Safe Access Policies.